 One beneficiary shared their experience with the new sessions:

 “During lockdown I haven’t been able to find motivation for anything, it’s ruined my sleeping pattern, I go sleep at silly times and wake up late.

 “With football on the weekends it’s given me something to look forward to and something to wake up for.
 The sessions are enjoyable and it’s a good crack and being able to socialise is nice.”

 Another beneficiary added:

 “Before my first session with the club I was anxious because I didn’t know what to expect and how people would react to me.
 However, the lads and everyone involved with the coaching were really welcoming and accepting.

 “It’s nice that we actually play football and do proper drills as such and not just have a kick about.
 I like the seriousness and competitiveness that the club has.”

-If you’d like to apply for the Solihull Winter Wellbeing & Recovery Fund, click here.
+If you’d like to apply for a grant, click here.